strapi/documentation/docusaurus/docs/user-docs/features/audit-logs.md

 | Role / Permission | `create`, `update`, `delete` |
 | User | `create`, `update`, `delete` |

-For each log item the following information is displayed:
+For each log item, the following information is displayed:

-* Action: The type of action performed by the user.
-For example `create` or `update`.
+- Action: type of action performed by the user (e.g.`create` or `update`).
-* Date: The date and time of the action.
+- Date: date and time of the action.
-* User: The user who performed the action.
+- User: user who performed the action.
-* Details: Displays a modal with more details about the action.
-For example the User IP address, the request body, or the response body.
+- Details: displays a modal with more details about the action (e.g. the User IP address, the request body, or the response body).

 ### Filtering logs

-The Audit Logs page displays all logs by default, in reverse chronological order.
+By default, all logs are displayed in reverse chronological order.
 You can filter the logs by:

-* Action: Select the type of action to filter by.
-For example `create` or `update`.
+- Action: select the type of action to filter by (e.g `create` or `update`).
-* User: Select the user to filter by.
+- User: select the user to filter by.
-* Date: Select a date (range) and time to filter by.
+- Date: select a date (range) and time to filter by.

 <ThemedImage
   alt="Audit Logs filters"